COVID-19: Get your family into good health

 The CDC recommends that everyone 6 months and older get and stay up to date on their vaccines and booster shots.
 Find full details on available vaccines and what is recommended for each person here

-The CDC also recently launched the “COVID-19 Testing Locator” website, which will allow consumers to find free COVID-19 testing sites near them.
+The CDC also launched the “COVID-19 Testing Locator” website, which will allow consumers to find free COVID-19 testing sites near them.

 Jane Pauley Community Health Center